How to Build and Develop an Employer Brand

 On the heels of the new announcement that the economy added 304,000 jobs in January, employers are scrambling more than ever before to find skilled employees.
 It’s difficult in an environment where the unemployment rate is so low, and there’s simultaneously a skills shortage for a lot of the open positions.

 Employers have to focus their marketing strategies not just on the consumer or their targeted clients but on employees.
-Digital marketing and marketing, in general, to attract and retain employees is based on something called your employer brand.
+Digital marketing and marketing, in general, to attract and retain employees is based on something called your employer brand, which is a part of brand management.

 Even large companies are working on filling positions.
 For example, on Glassdoor, you’ll see the company LegalZoom is working on filling some higher-level positions.